 An example is if you print a part with 0% infill and just a 0.4mm wall it will be very weak and easy to break, but add a few walls to it, and it will make it a lot stronger.

-You rarely want a wall thickness that is below 1.5mm, because according to IMaterialise who deliver custom 3D prints, these are most likely to break during transit.
-They recommend a shell thickness of 5mm if it needs to be very solid and durable.
+You rarely want a wall thickness that is below 0.8mm.
+For models that need durability, I’d recommend 1.2mm and above because according to IMaterialise who deliver custom 3D prints, these are most likely to break during transit.
+There isn’t really a maximum but you don’t really see above 3-4mm in normal cases.

 If your model has fragile parts and thin structures such as the limbs on a figurine, shell thickness would help out a lot.

-Having a shell thickness too large can also cause issues so watch out for that.
+Having a 3D print wall too thick can also cause issues so watch out for that.
 This happens with more detailed designs where parts of the print are close to others.
 At a certain shell thickness, there will be overlap between parts so try to balance it out at a level where you see fit.

 If you want your prints to have some flexibility, a thick shell won’t work too well for that as it makes your prints more rigid.
 Another thing you should know is an overly large wall thickness creates internal stress that can actually result in warping and print failure.